bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Hi I am Karthik, a Math and AI enthusiast.

 I consider Mathematics to be God revealing some of Their aspects to humans.
+(Eg: Central Limit Theorem: [Link](https://youtu.be/nAfjT-tWWzc?si=FYB3zKCqylbCdWl_)).

 I am curious about the Nature and Purpose of The World.